Fong Sai-yuk II

 Fong Sai-yuk II (also known as The Legend II and The Legend of Fong Sai-yuk II; released in the Philippines as Once Upon a Time in China-6) is a 1993 Hong Kong martial arts comedy film directed by Corey Yuen, and also produced by and starring Jet Li as Chinese folk hero Fong Sai-yuk.
 The film is a sequel to Fong Sai-yuk, which was released earlier in the same year.
-Two former Miss Hong Kong Pageant winners, Michelle Reis and Amy Kwok, portrayed Fong Sai-yuk's wives.
+Two former Miss Hong Kong Pageant winners, Michele Reis and Amy Kwok, portrayed Fong Sai-yuk's wives.

 Plot

 Fong Sai-yuk and his wife, Ting-ting, are now full-fledged members of the Red Flower Society, a secret society seeking to overthrow the Qing dynasty.
 The society's leader is Fong's godfather, Chan Ka-lok, who intends to groom Fong to become his successor.
 Chan's deputy, the ruthless Yu Chun-hoi, stands in Fong's way and tries to harm him.
 The society's members are unaware that Chan is actually a long-lost younger brother of the Qianlong Emperor.
 Although Chan is faithful to the society's cause, he fears that the members might renounce their loyalty to him if they discover his true identity.
 Meanwhile, some Japanese rōnin find evidence of Chan's true identity and attempt to pass it to the Qianlong Emperor in a red box.

 Chan sends Fong and others on a mission to intercept the rōnin and retrieve the evidence, but Fong is distracted by a damsel in distress and focuses on rescuing her instead.
 At a critical moment, when Fong is almost killed by the rōnin, his mother, Miu Tsui-fa, shows up and saves him.
 Despite so, the rōnin get away and pass the evidence to Suen Si-ngai, the Viceroy of Guangdong province.
 The woman whom Fong rescued earlier is Suen On-yee, the viceroy's daughter.
 Chan plans for Fong to woo Suen On-yee and extricate the red box from her.
 Fong enters a martial arts contest that the viceroy arranges to win On-yee's hand in marriage and use the opportunity to steal the Red Box.
 Suen On-yee, meanwhile, has fallen in love with Fong and marries out of real love.
 However, the viceroy is aware of Fong's true intention in the marriage so he sends soldiers to capture Fong.
 Suen On-yee manages to persuade her father to release Fong by threatening to commit suicide.